btholt/complete-intro-to-containers/lessons/what-are-containers.md

 These are the libraries we need for bash.
 Let's go ahead and copy those into our new environment.

-1. `mkdir my-new-root/lib my-new-root/lib64` or you can do `my-new-root/lib{,64}` if you want to be fancy
+1. `mkdir /my-new-root/lib /my-new-root/lib64` or you can do `/my-new-root/lib{,64}` if you want to be fancy
 1. Then we need to copy all those paths (ignore the lines that don't have paths) into our directory.
 Make sure you get the right files in the right directory.
 In my case above (yours likely will be different) it'd be two commands:
-   1. `cp /lib/x86_64-linux-gnu/libtinfo.so.5 /lib/x86_64-linux-gnu/libdl.so.2 /lib/x86_64-linux-gnu/libc.so.6 lib`
+   1. `cp /lib/x86_64-linux-gnu/libtinfo.so.5 /lib/x86_64-linux-gnu/libdl.so.2 /lib/x86_64-linux-gnu/libc.so.6 /my-new-root/lib`
-   1. `cp /lib64/ld-linux-x86-64.so.2 lib64`
+   1. `cp /lib64/ld-linux-x86-64.so.2 /my-new-root/lib64`
 1. Do it again for `ls`.
 Run `ldd /bin/ls`
 1. Follow the same process to copy the libraries for `ls` into our `my-new-root`.
+   1. `cp /lib/x86_64-linux-gnu/libselinux.so.1 /lib/x86_64-linux-gnu/libpcre.so.3 /lib/x86_64-linux-gnu/libpthread.so.0 /my-new-root/lib`

-Now, finally, run `chroot my-new-root bash` and run `ls`.
+Now, finally, run `chroot /my-new-root bash` and run `ls`.
 You should successfully see everything in the directory.
 Now try `pwd` to see your working directory.
 You should see `/`.
 You can't get out of here!
 This, before being called containers, was called a jail for this reason.
 At any time, hit CTRL+D or run `exit` to get out of your chrooted environment.

+## cat exercise

 Now try running `cat secret.txt`.
 Oh no!
 Your new chroot-ed environment doesn't know how to cat!
 As an exercise, go make `cat` work the same way we did above!